Inverting Self-Organizing Maps: A Unified Activation-Based Framework: The MUSIC framework

 \subsubsection{(i) Free exploration (no explicit target)}

-Free exploration corresponds to a local random walk on the SOM activation manifold, seeking directions that minimize distortion of the surrounding geometry.
-It can be thought of as “wandering” in input space while keeping the relative configuration of prototypes nearly unchanged.
-Formally, this regime captures unconstrained motion along the smooth surface of feasible activations.
-Since no target prototype is specified, the objective becomes to move in directions that least affect existing distances—those with minimal gradient energy under the local Jacobian field.
-By following the eigenvectors associated with the smallest eigenvalues of the preservation metric, the algorithm identifies the most neutral, structure-preserving directions available to the input.
-Adding small Gaussian noise allows the trajectory to explore locally without leaving the valid manifold.
-Therefore, free exploration seeks small, geometry–preserving moves without enforcing attraction toward any specific prototype.

-By removing the target term in Eq.~\eqref{eq:MUSIC_energy} (i.e., setting $B_T=0$ and omitting $b$), we obtain the free–exploration regime, where only the preservation and regularization terms remain active.
-This yields
+Free exploration seeks geometry-preserving motion without attraction toward any prototype: a local random walk on the activation manifold.
+Removing the target term in~\eqref{eq:MUSIC_energy} ($B_T=0$, $b$ omitted) yields

-The trivial minimizer is $\Delta z=0$, so one must \emph{choose} a direction in which preserved activations change minimally.
-Let

-Any unit eigenvector $q_{\min}$ associated with the smallest eigenvalue of $C$ identifies the \emph{least disruptive} direction.
-A simple step is then

-Stochastic free exploration can be obtained by sampling from the low–eigenvalue subspace of $C$ (e.g., a few smallest eigenvectors), optionally adding a small radial component toward the current BMU to avoid drift.
-In practice we relinearize after each step to maintain first–order accuracy.
+The trivial minimizer is $\Delta z=0$; one therefore selects a direction in which preserved activations change minimally.
+Let $C = (W_S A_S)^\top (W_S A_S) + \lambda I$.
+Any unit eigenvector $q_{\min}$ of the smallest eigenvalue of~$C$ identifies the least disruptive direction, giving $\Delta z^\star = \tau\, q_{\min}$.
+Stochastic exploration is obtained by sampling from the low-eigenvalue subspace of~$C$, optionally adding a small radial component toward the current BMU to avoid drift.